zincware/ZnTrack/docs/source/node_details.rst

 Always Changed
 ==============

-In some cases you want a :term:`Node` to always run, even if the inputs have not changed.
+In some cases, you may want a :term:`Node` to always run, even if the inputs have not changed.
-This could be the case when debugging a new :term:`Node`.
+This can be useful when debugging a new :term:`Node`.
 In such cases, you can set ``always_changed=True``.

 .. code-block:: python